-This blog post shows how to convert a CSV file to Parquet with Pandas and Spark.
+This blog post shows how to convert a CSV file to Parquet with Pandas, Spark, PyArrow and Dask.

 It discusses the pros and cons of each approach and explains how both approaches can happily coexist in the same ecosystem.